elsame/elsame.github.io/_posts/2018-06-04-how-to-create-web-client-using-rest-service.md

 And it should be fully function Web Client where you can get a list of all the employees, create new, edit, see detail and delete employee.

-So now we have Rest Service Api that uses Entity Framework to connect to Local Database, can be teted with Swagger and used with this Web Client.
+So now we have Rest Service Api that uses Entity Framework to connect to Local Database, can be tested with Swagger and used with this Web Client.